shiffman/shiffman.net/teaching/a2z/generate/index.md

 <button id = 'ngrambutton'>show me ngrams</button>
 <p id='ngramsresult'></p>

-Looking at all the n-grams of a given text provides a strategy for generating text.
-Let's go back to the phrase 'to_be_or_not_to_be' (using an underscore instead of space for clarity).
-Taking the simplest possible approach we could examine all of the n-grams with n=1 (which is admittedly a bit silly, but will help us get started.)
+Looking at all the N-grams of a given text provides a strategy for generating text.
+Let’s go back to the phrase “to_be_or_not_to_be” (using an underscore instead of space for clarity).
+Let's start with the simplest possible scenario and look at all N-grams where N=1 (which is admittedly a bit silly, but will be a useful demonstration.)

 ```
 t o _ b e _ o r _ n o t _ t o _ b e